cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 and tags unknown to the encoder.

-## Invalid Items {#semantic-errors}
+## Validity of Items {#semantic-errors}

 A well-formed but invalid CBOR data item presents a problem with interpreting the data encoded in it in the CBOR data model.
 A CBOR-based protocol could be specified in several layers, in which the lower layers don't process the semantics of some of the CBOR data they forward.
-These layers can't notice the invalidity in data they don't process and MUST forward that data as-is.
+These layers can't notice any validity errors in data they don't process and MUST forward that data as-is.
 The first layer that does process the semantics of an invalid CBOR item MUST take one of two
 choices: